About HTTP header

 updated again, so they sometimes reuse caches that are more

-than a year old from last-modified
+than a year old from last-modified and have long

-.
+passed their max-age.
 This is called a “heuristic

 cache”.